Reeceeboii/AstroCue-Server/README.md

 ### 3.2 Entity Relationship Diagram

-Below is the Entity Relationship Diagram created by Microsoft SQL Server Management Studios that shows the different database tables comprising the production database.
+Below is the Entity Relationship Diagram created by Microsoft SQL Server Management Studio that shows the different database tables comprising the production database.
 Note there are several tables created by [Hangfire](https://github.com/HangfireIO/Hangfire) that aren't included for brevity.

 <img src="./AstroCue.Server/Res/README-resources/erd.png" width=800 />